Creating an application is a complex task. It embodies several aspects that touch creativity on research, design, and the logical spectrum.

 An application is a digital tech element.
 You won't be able to know it until you actually touch the app on your smartphone.
 Now, you need to build a real prototype or MVP (minimal viable product) of your app to experience how it works and interact with the users.

 Another aspect of doing this is to gain initial capital.
-A majority of app developers also develop a mobile app prototype to acquire seed funding from venture capitalists.
+A majority of software development companies in the USA and in other corners of the world also follow the culture of building a mobile app prototype to acquire seed funding from venture capitalists.
 You can use the simple and not comprehensive wireframes so that you can get the app development in less time and also with quality.
 Rendering the first copy to the client will further let you know that the app is fine or it needs changes.

 Bonus for you!